oper-1/ShooterGame/README.md

 # ShooterGame
-It small game about big gun and danger
+It`s small game about big gun and danger